Governance Structure and Operations

 3) To enhance the management supervision function, liaise with the independent outside directors and strengthen communication and cooperation with executive officers, more than one inside directors not concurrently serving as executive officers will be appointed.

-4) To further enhance deliberations on important decisions from a management standpoint, in addition to the president and CEO, several executive officers in charge of principal duties will be appointed as directors.
+4) To further enhance deliberations on important decisions from a management standpoint, in addition to the President, several executive officers in charge of principal duties will be appointed as directors.

 5) The Nominating, Audit and Compensation committees are all chaired by outside directors to ensure transparency and objectivity.
 In addition, to ensure that each committee adequately fulfills its respective roles, each committee is composed of around five members, and a majority of its members is independent outside directors.